 The Most Important Sea Chart of the Chesapeake Published In the 19th Century

-The Maryland Historical Society notes "Chart of the Chesapeake and Delaware Bays" is a prime product of Fielding Lucas' refined craftsmanship.
+The Maryland Historical Society notes that Lucas's "Chart of the Chesapeake and Delaware Bays" illustrates the maker's refined craftsmanship.
 The chart includes soundings, the location of shoals, light boats and light houses, with short descriptions of the lights carried by the different boats.
 Two noteworthy features are the "Tide Tables" for the Chesapeake and Delaware Bays and the series of views of Cape Henry, Smiths Point Light House, Windmill Point and Cape Henlopen.
 These views had appeared on Anthony De Mayne's "Survey of the Chesapeake" of 1814.
-The chart includes three scale bars, for use between 37 and 38 degrees, 38 and 39 degrees, and 39 and 40 degrees."

 As noted by the Maryland State Archives in its description of the 1832 edition of the chart (Huntingfield Map Collection, S1832); "Lucas' primary innovation in this chart was the use of color, not adopted by the successor agencies of the US.
 Coast Survey until the 20th Century. . . .
-This was one of the first charts to depict the Chesapeake and Delaware Canal, completed in 1829. . .
+[At the time of its completion, it] was one of the first charts to depict the Chesapeake and Delaware Canal, completed in 1829. . .
 The configuration of the shoals is much more detailed than in many charts of the period."
 Lucas periodically updated the map between 1832 and 1859.

 Fielding Lucas, the only map and chart maker operating in Maryland at the time, first issued the chart in 1829.
 Morrison & Hansen note that it represented an innovated use of color, which was not employed by the US Coast Survey or its successors until the 20th Century.
 Morrison & Hanson note that three of the four views on the map derive from British Admiralty sources.